iterative/dvc.org/content/docs/user-guide/project-structure/index.md

 <abbr>cache</abbr> with data artifacts as you work on your ML experiments.

 - `dvc.yaml` files define stages, parameters, metrics, and plots.
-Stages form the pipipeline(s) of a project.
-Parameters, metrics, and plots are used to evaluate and compare project versions.
+Stages form the pipeline(s) of a project.
+Parameters, metrics, and plots are used to evaluate and compare project versions and may be defined within stages or independently.

 - `.dvc` files ("dot DVC files") are placeholders to track data files and directories.